Companies Using WordPress

 There are 6,049,999 companies and websites using WordPress, sign up to download the entire WordPress dataset.

-The United States dominates WordPress adoption with 33.5% of all enriched companies, followed by the United Kingdom (8.6%) and France (6.7%).
-WordPress has a truly global footprint — the top 13 countries span 5 continents, with strong representation in Europe, South America, and Asia-Pacific.
+Which countries use WordPress the most?
+The United States dominates with 33.5% of all enriched companies, followed by the United Kingdom (8.6%) and France (6.7%).
+WordPress has a truly global footprint: the top 13 countries span 5 continents, with strong European representation (France, Spain, Netherlands, Germany, Italy) and growing presence in Brazil and India, based on our enriched company data.

 Top Competitors by Market Share